 Other etymologies (corresponding to other colours) are as follows: Czech březen and Ukrainian bérezen’ are likely derived from the Slavic name of the birch tree (bříza in Czech and béreza in Ukrainian).
 Croatian ožujak is probably derived from the word laž (“a lie”) via lžujak (“a lying [month]“), referring to frequent weather changes.
 Belarusian sakavík is derived from sok, “juice” or “sap”, because trees start to give sap.

 Finnish maaliskuu is believed to come from the word maallinen in the sense of “earthly”, because snow begins to melt and first spots of bare earth can be seen.
-Lithuanian kovas may be derived from the noun kovas, referring to a species of bird, or the noun kova, meaning “fight, struggle”.
+Lithuanian kovas may be derived from the noun kovas, referring to a species of bird called “rook” in English, or the noun kova, meaning “fight, struggle”.

 The Sami names mean “swan month”.
 The Võro version means “catkin month”.
 The Karelian version means “spring month”.
-The etymologies for other minority Uralic languages, such as Nenets and Komi, are hard to find due to a very limited number of resources.
+The Komi expression means “crow month”.
+The etymologies for other Uralic languages, such as Nenets, are hard to find due to a very limited number of resources.